How to Play - Xiangqi - Shogi - Shatranj

 to achieve the effect of such a board and yet remain within practicable

-means of production, I started with a plank of German beechwood –
+means of production, I started with a plank of imported German beechwood

-not so easy to come by in Southern California.
-I hand-painted the chess
+– not so easy to come by in the U.S. I hand-painted the chess

-board design onto the beechwood, in red enamel, then had that board
+board design onto the beechwood in red enamel, then had that board professionally

 is very similar to van Leyden’s original.